FarzeenZainab/nestjs-backend-development/notes.md

 Nest provides the PartialTyp() utility function to make this task easier and minimize boilerplate.

 The PartialType() function returns a type (class) with all the properties of the input type set to optional.

+More on mapped types: https://docs.nestjs.com/techniques/validation#mapped-types

+### Difference between Domain Exception and HTTP Exception:

+#### Domain Errors:

+Definition: Errors that happen in the business logic (domain layer), independent of how the application communicates with the outside world (like HTTP, GraphQL, gRPC etc.).

+Where they occur: Inside your domain services, entities, use cases - the "core" of the application.

+Examples:

+- Trying to withdraw more money than the account balance -> `InsufficientFundsError`
+- Registering a with an email that already exists -> `UserAlreadyExistsError`
+- Booking a sear on a flight that's already takes -> `SeatAlreadyBookedError`

+Purpose: They express rules of the problem space (the business domain) Key point: Domain errors don't care whether you are using HTTP, Websockets or any other protocol.
+They're universal to your business rules.

+#### HTTP Errors:

+Definition: Errors specific to the transport layer (HTTP protocol), usually express as status code (400, 404, 500, etc.)

+Where they occur: In the controller or adapters that handle requests/responses

+Examples:

+- 404 Not Found: When a requested resource does not exist
+- 400 Bad Request: When input validation fails
+- 401 Unauthorized: When no valid authentication token is provided
+- 500 Internal server error: unexpected errors not explicitly handled

+Purpose: They communicate issues to the client (API consumer) in a protocol-standard way.

+Key Point: HTTP errors are about how your system talks to the outside world, not about the business rules themselves.

+#### If errors are errors why separate into domain and http errors

+The reason has to with separation of concerns and reusability of your code.

+Think of it this way:
+Imagine you have a toy shop

+1. Domain error = A rule inside your shop.

+- Example: 'You can't buy a toy if you don't have enough money'
+- This is true no matter what.
+It's just the shop's rule

+2. HTTP Error = How you tell the customer about that rule when they order online.

+- Example: The website shows a red message: ❌ You don't have enough money (Error 400)

+Why separate?
+Because tomorrow you might sell toys in different ways:

+- Website (HTTP)
+- Mobile app (maybe GraphQL)
+- In-person at the counter (no HTTP at all)

+The rule ("not enough money") stays the same everywhere (domain error).

+But the message you give depends on how they talk to you:

+- On website -> 400 Bad request
+- On mobile -> "error": "INSUFFICIENT_FUNDS"
+- In person -> You say: "Sorry kid, you don't have enough money"

+So:
+Domain error = the rule itself
+HTTP error = how you explain that rule over the internet